 We diversify.
 That allows us to be wrong and not always to make the very best decisions.
 We didn’t put all our assets into Bitcoins or Apple or Amazon shares decades ago.
 That may hurt now when we see the profits of other investors.

-The decisive factor besides time – we have to avoid making the wrong decisions
+The decisive factor besides time – we have to avoid making the really wrong decisions

-So it may hurt when we see gains of the investments of other investors.
-But we must not overlook the underlying risk of such investment decisions.
+So it may hurt when we see other investor’s investment gains.
+But we can not overlook the underlying risk of such investment decisions.
 When we make particularly risky investments for our assets, we are not allowed to be wrong very often.
 From my point of view, a wrong decision is mainly the following: irreversible losses.

-Irrevocable losses are the actual yield killers and thus the real mistakes in investing.
+Irreversible losses are the actual yield killers and thus the real mistakes in investing.
 Not achieving the very best return is not a mistake.
 It is, as I said, just not the very best return.
 You can see the impact of wealth-destroying events or mistakes in the chart below.
 We assume that in the 50 years, there were only three events with irreversible losses (two times 50 percent and once 25 percent of the total assets were destroyed).
-Our investor with an annual return of 6 percent (but with three events with an annual return of 2x -50 percent and 1x –25 percent) still has a decent result at the end with over 400,000 USD/EUR.
+Our investor with an annual return of 6 percent (but with three events with an annual negative return of 2x minus 50 percent and 1x minus 25 percent) still has a decent result at the end with over 400,000 USD/EUR.
 But you remember that he also invested a total of 200,000 USD/EUR.

 Even for an investor who has a higher return because of his risky strategy, such events significantly impact the overall performance.
-We assume that the high-risk investor earns an annual return of 10 percent.
-As in the example above, the initial capital was 10,000 USD/EUR, and the yearly investment 4000 USD/EUR.
-With the three extreme events of losing half of the assets twice and a quarter once, this investor did worse after 50 years than the investor with an annual return of only 6 percent.
+Not in a good way.
+We assume that the high-risk investor achieves an annual return of 10 percent.
+As in the example above, the initial capital was 10,000 USD/EUR, and the yearly investment 4,000 USD/EUR.
+With three extreme events of losing 50 percent of the assets twice and 25 percent once, this investor did worse after 50 years than the investor with an annual return of only 6 percent.

 What do we learn from this section?: